UNC-Chapel Hill identifies 2 more COVID-19 clusters

 The N.C.
 Department of Health and Human Services defines a cluster as five or more cases that are deemed in close proximity in location, and location is defined as a single residential hall or dwelling.

-On Friday, UNC-Chapel Hill alerted students, staff and faculty that a cluster of COVID-19 cases turned up at Carmichael residence hall.
+On Friday, the university alerted students, staff and faculty that a cluster of COVID-19 cases turned up at Carmichael residence hall.
 Six other clusters reported at the school were found at residence halls and fraternity houses.
-UNC switched to remote learning Wednesday.
+UNC-CH switched to remote learning Wednesday.

+Also on Friday, N.C.
+State University officials reported four new coronavirus clusters on Friday involving 51 cases in three sorority houses and one fraternity house.

 Post a comment as